Baliram-Sah/IoTVScan/README.md

 # IoTVScan
-IoT-VScan, a lightweight and modular vulnerability scanner that integrates multiple modules for IoT devices vulnerability scanning.
-The tool perform the common port scanning, web fingerprinting, device discovery and default credentials checking.
-The tool perform common port scanning to detects the running services and versions of services.

 SMAP (**Security Mapping and Assessment Platform**) is a **Python-based Command-Line Interface (CLI) IoT Vulnerability Scanner** designed to automate network reconnaissance and security assessments of IoT devices.
 It performs host discovery, TCP/UDP port scanning, service detection, banner grabbing, default credential detection, and vulnerability identification while generating professional JSON and HTML reports.

 > **Disclaimer:** This tool is intended for educational purposes and authorized security assessments only.
 Do not scan systems without proper authorization.